LYFsmile Logo

 How can parents help children who are scared of school?

-Try to ask them reasons and be firm but lovingly while handling this situation.
+Try to ask them reasons and be firm but loving while handling this situation.
 As concerned parents, be patient, empathetic and understanding.
-If they are scared to go out and engage in group activities then you should immediately consult a doctor or therapist.
+If they are scared to go out and engage in group activities, then you should immediately consult a doctor or therapist.

 Can therapy help a child who avoids social situations?